brycewray/hugo-site/content/posts/2023/12/testing-testing-now-version-control/index.md

 I made the repo public mainly because I suspected that some of my readers would be similarly interested in such data **but** didn't want to spend their own time running the tests, especially not every time there's a need to re-do them.
 So, there ya go.
 Enjoy.

+**Update, 2023-12-16**: I later decided to do my Linux testing in Fedora rather than Arch, due to the easier availability of truly official browser versions for that distro.
+The resulting page will be [here](https://github.com/brycewray/browser-tests/blob/main/fedora-linux-2017-imac.md).
+{.box}

 ----

 ## A follow-up to "Firefox on the brink?"